chriwill/interconnect2016/flightstradeoffanalytics/README.md

 <img src="images/NR_Deploy.png" width="150">

-Now our application is ready to use.
+Your application is ready to use.
 Go to your browser and change url from the Node-RED application '/red/#' to '/flights'.

 <img src="images/NR_Run_Application.png" width="550">